lm1024/dc-pelican/content/2016-04-16-are-we-there-yet.md

 **RISKS:** best to

+- identify them as early as we can, and mitigate against them
 - keep our options open (maybe we'll find better hardware, tools, people)
 - get feedback as fast as possible
   (real-time comms, iterations, honesty + transparency)